-Did you know that even on a keto-friendly or low-carb diet that you can enjoy delicious and easy-to-make fried zucchini?
+Did you know that even on a keto-friendly or low-carb diet, you can enjoy delicious and easy-to-make fried zucchini?
 Make it a fry-YAY by coating zucchini rounds with almond flour and grated Parmesan cheese.

-Cast iron fry with coconut oil for the most delicious and most flavorful way to stay on your diet while still enjoying this addictive crave-worthy snack.
+Cast iron fry with coconut oil for the most delicious and flavorful way to stay on your diet while still enjoying this addictive and crave-worthy snack.

 Golden brown and crispy, wait till you taste this healthier option to traditional oily fried food!